 Priority Payment Systems

 Despite their popularity, their services rank low on most online services.
-With a 1-star average out of 15 Yelp reviews and a 2.3-star average out of 86 Google reviews, it’s clear many customers aren’t pleased with the service.
+With a 1-star average out of 15 Yelp reviews, it’s clear many customers aren’t pleased with the service.
+It’s not just customers either – expert reviewers pan the company as well.
+Phillip Parker gave them a 1-star review on Compare Merchant Services.

 Another payment platform used by several major companies, Adyen provides a one-stop platform to accept hundreds of payment methods in over 100 currencies.
 It also provides its own proprietary risk management tool that analyzes transaction behavior, along with several other advanced functionalities.